Testing the Starobinsky model of inflation with resonant cavities: Abstract

 \section{Abstract}

-We show that in the Starobinsky inflation model stochastic gravitational waves are produced when the scalaron - which is the massive scalar mode of the metric - decays into gravitons during reheating.
-This decay is accompanied by decay of scalaron into matter as well through a similar coupling, proving an efficient reheating stage.
-The stochastic gravitational waves thus produced have characteristic strain $h_c\sim 10^{-35}-10^{-34}$ in the frequency range $10^{5}-10^{12}\, {\rm Hz}$ which makes them accessible to resonant cavity searches for graviton to photon conversions.
-Their detection could conclusively validate the Starobinsky inflation model.
+We show that the Starobinsky inflation model based on $R^2$ gravity has a special feature that it provides a unique scalaron-two-graviton vertex with a coupling proportional to $1/M_P$.
+In this model stochastic gravitational waves are produced when the scalaron - which is the massive scalar mode of the metric - decays into gravitons during reheating.
+This decay is accompanied by decay of scalaron into matter as well through a similar coupling, providing an efficient reheating.
+The stochastic gravitational waves thus produced have characteristic strain $h_c\sim 10^{-35}-10^{-34}$ in the frequency range $10^{6}-10^{12}\, {\rm Hz}$ which makes them accessible to resonant cavity searches for graviton to photon conversions.
+The detection of these high frequency gravitational waves would be a significant step in experimentally testing the Starobinsky inflation model.